 \subsubsection{Proposed Quantization Baselines}

-We quantized both the weight and activation of MambaIR models with our proposed method.
-We quantize the body part of network in all the comparison models with low bit-width (\eg, 2, 4, or 8).
+We quantized two existing SSM-based IR models, i.e., MambaIR \cite{guo2024mambair} and MambaIRv2 \cite{guo2025mambairv2}, with our proposed method.
+We quantize the body part of the network in all comparison models at low bitwidths (e.g., 8-, 4-, or 2-bit).
 For fair comparison, the implementations of comparison methods follow the official codes and are trained with the same settings as ours.
-For PTQ methods, we follow the mamba quantization strategies Mambaquant \cite{xu2025mambaquant} and Quamba \cite{chiang2024quamba}.
-For QAT methods, we quantize SSM with QuantSR \cite{qin2024quantsr} and LSQ \cite{bhalgat2020lsq+}.
-We denote $w$-bit weight and $a$-bit activation as $w/a$. \cref{sec:comp1} and \cref{sec:comp2} show the complete efficiency performance.
+For PTQ methods, we follow the mamba quantization strategies MambaQuant \cite{xu2025mambaquant}, Quamba \cite{chiang2025quamba} and Quamba2 \cite{chiang2025quamba2}.
+For QAT methods, we quantize SSM with QuantSR \cite{qin2023quantsr} and LSQ \cite{esser2019learned}.
+We denote $w$-bit weight and $a$-bit activation as $w/a$.